Teenage Girls Loved These Movies, Critics Didn't — Who Was Right?

 This is a trend I’ve noticed over and over again in more than a year of writing the column, which started in the aftermath of the USC Annenberg Inclusion Initiative Study showing that women critics are still vastly underrepresented in a space dominated by white men.
 Women, and young women in particular, have historically not been respected as an audience.

-It’s a dismaying and destabilizing feeling to realize that things that you consider vital parts of yourself were either misunderstood or disparaged, dismissed as trivial and unimportant, by those considered the gatekeepers of cultural tastes.
+It’s a dismaying and destabilising feeling to realise that things that you consider vital parts of yourself were either misunderstood or disparaged, dismissed as trivial and unimportant, by those considered the gatekeepers of cultural tastes.
 You start questioning your own feelings and opinions, wondering if perhaps they’ve been off this whole time.
 You even start wondering whether you matter at all.

 Advertisement